reliablerascal/fl-legislation-etl/README.md

 * partisan/party-line voting
 * disparities between legislators and the demographics/political leanings of the districts they represent

-My current focus is to develop the [Shiny app and data pipeline originally created by apantazi](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R) to improve its maintainability and scalability.
+My focus here is adapting [apantazi's R-scripted data pipeline](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R) into a Postgres database, while improving its maintainability and scalability.
 I'm improving data integrity and reliability by re-shaping nested lists (from API-acquired JSONs and R scripts) into relational database format and creating curated views of processed data.
 My intent is to make it easier for web app developers and data visualization specialists to:
 * adapt existing reporting tools to different jurisdictions besides the state of Florida- for example, Jacksonville via LegiStar data
 * create new visualizations using any programming language (not just R) and connecting via Postgres/SQL or loading CSV files
 * highlight contextual data (e.g. demographics and district electoral preferences) related to voting records